 Number of women between the ages of 15 and 50 who gave birth in the past 12 months.

-Percentage of all women age 15 to 44 who have had two children.
-About 47 percent had no children, 17 percent had one, 10 percent had three and about 5 percent had four or more.
+Percentage of women age 15 to 50 who have had two children.
+About 42.4 percent had no children, 17 percent had one, 11.7 percent had three, and about 6.8 percent had four or more.

 Percentage of women age 16 to 50 who had a birth in the past 12 months who were in the labor force.

-The percentage of mothers who had given birth in the past 12 months who had a bachelor’s degree or higher.
+The percentage of women who had given birth in the past 12 months who had a bachelor’s degree or higher.

-Percentage of women age 15 to 50 who gave birth in the past year and who have at least a high school diploma.
+Percentage of women age 15 to 50 who gave birth in the past year and who have at least a high school diploma or equivalent.

-Number of child day care services employees across the country in 2011.
-They were employed by one of the 75,059 child day care services.
-In addition, there were 747,436 child day care services without paid employees.
+Number of people employed at one of the 74,939 child day care services across the country in 2013.
+In addition, there were 688,728 child day care services without paid employees in 2013.
 Many mothers turn to these centers to help juggle motherhood and careers.